 A traditional leader figures things out behind the scenes.
 They hustle.
 They will avoid losing face at all cost.

 A servant leader is humble.
 They allow themselves to be vulnerable.
-They expose their weaknesses openly and ask for help.
+Also, they expose their weaknesses openly and ask for help.

 They ask clarifying questions when they don’t understand something.
 They reach out to a partner or supplier when they can’t cope with the project to jump in.

 They let go of their power.
 Their need to control.
 They let go of their fear.
 Their fear of someone else being better than them.
 Their fear of failing.
-Their fear of not being in control.
+Finally the fear of not being in control.

 5. They maintain equilibrium

 A gardener knows that some plants grow well together, while others don’t.
 They know some plants need more sunshine than others.